 Mortality due to TeHV and mycoplasma is well documented in wild tortoises in USA (Jacobson et al., 2012, 2014), but only in captivity in European tortoises (Soares, 2004; Kolesnik, et al., 2017).
 In the latter, mortality rate caused by TeHV is higher in Hermann’s tortoise compared to other species, suggesting a recent and more deleterious contact between the host and the pathogen (Soares et al., 2004).
 Possible occurrence and consequences of co-infection by TeHV and mycoplasma are not documented, at least in the Hermann’s tortoise.
 Both frequency and possible severity of TeHV and mycoplasma infections remain unexplored in native populations of tortoises in Europe.
 Overall, possible impact of worrying EIDs has not been assessed in natural setting in the Mediterranean basin that hosts many endemic tortoises (Gracià et al., 2020).
 This issue is urgent because exogenous tortoises are frequently observed in the wild where they may carry new pathogens (Lecis et al., 2011; Hidalgo-Vila et al., 2020).

-Accurate monitoring of the frequency of TeHV and mycoplasma infections and information about the prevalence of URTD in the remaining populations of WHT is thus needed.
-This, notably because these pathogens can induce deleterious chronic diseases that are not easily diagnosed in long-lived organisms (Sandmeier et al., 2013).
+Accurate monitoring of the frequency of infections with these pathogens and information about the prevalence of URTD in the remaining populations of WHT is thus needed, notably because these infectious agents can induce deleterious chronic diseases that are not easily diagnosed in long-lived organisms (Sandmeier et al., 2013).
 This study reports results from the first comprehensive survey across the distribution range of the WHT in continental France.

 Material and methods